Helmanso/War/README.md

-# Death
+# War
-A Metamorphic virus that it's body will never be the same after it's execution.
+A Polymorphic virus that it's body will never be the same after it's execution.